-- A. The on deck batter is the person whose name is next on the line-up card after the batter. - B. The on deck batter must position himself within the lines of the on deck circle nearest his team's bench. - C. The on deck batter may leave the circle when he is to become the batter or when he is going to direct a baserunner advancing towards the scoring line. - D. If the on deck batter interferes with a defensive player making a play on the ball, the baserunner closest to the scoring line at the home plate / strike mat at the time of the interference will be called out.
+- A. The on deck batter is the person whose name is next on the line-up card after the batter. - B. The on deck batter must position themselves within the lines of the on deck circle nearest their team's bench. - C. The on deck batter may leave the circle when they are to become the batter or when they are going to direct a baserunner advancing towards the scoring line. - D. If the on deck batter interferes with a defensive player making a play on the ball, the baserunner closest to the scoring line at the home plate / strike mat at the time of the interference will be called out.